SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/interactive-execution.md

 ## Interims

-During development, often the user want to see data to make more sense of it and to check whether the expected output is getting generated or not after the transformation.
-To ease this process, Prophecy provides you the option to collect data samples at various level of the Pipelines based on the config.
+During development, often the user will want to see their data to make more sense of it and to check whether the expected output is getting generated or not after the transformation.
+Prophecy generates these data samples as `Interims`, which are temporarily cached previews of data after each Gem.
+Which Gems automatically get Interims created is controlled by the Pipeline settings as shown below.

 By default, for interactive runs, data sampling is enabled for all components.
-This behaviour can be configured as per need from the
+This behaviour can be configured as needed from the
 `options` menu as shown in image below:

 ```mdx-code-block